NarandBD/Otopack-BN-Mk-2/README.md

+I'm currently on a haitus.
+I'm trying to allocate time in November to get back to working on this (around thanksgiving), but I'm still keeping track on CBN's repository for when I get back to working on this.
+Sorry for the lack of communication :(

 # This is a fork of Otopack for Cataclysm Bright Nights from Kenan2000.
-I plan on adding more sounds and fixes, but I'm especially busy nowadays because of real life stuff happening so don't expect frequency.
+I plan on adding more sounds and fixes, but I'm busy with real life stuff so updates will be infrequent.

 I'll compile releases containing all changes/additons after a moderate amount of work has been done, with hotfixes and such as needed.